Antipsychotic: Long-term effects

-Loss of grey matter and other brain structural changes over time are observed amongst people diagnosed with schizophrenia.
-Meta-analyses of the effects of antipsychotic treatment on grey matter volume and the brain's structure have reached conflicting conclusions.
-A 2020 study concluded that atypical antipsychotics are linked to cortical thinning and cognitive decline in the mid (20 months) to long-term.
+Use of antipsychotics is associated with reductions in brain tissue volumes, including white matter and cortical reduction, an effect which is dose-dependent and time-dependent.
+However, untreated psychosis is also associated with brain tissue volume reduction.
+A 2013 meta-analysis published in JAMA Psychiatry confirmed an association between cumulative antipsychotic exposure and progressive brain volume loss (cortical atrophy) in patients with schizophrenia.
+Despite a global reduction in brain volume noted, a recent controlled trial suggests that second generation antipsychotics combined with intensive psychosocial therapy may potentially prevent volume loss in the globus pallidus in first episode psychosis.

 A 2012 meta-analysis concluded that grey matter loss is greater in patients treated with first generation antipsychotics relative to those treated with atypicals, and hypothesized a protective effect of atypicals as one possible explanation.
 A second 2012 meta-analysis suggested that treatment with antipsychotics was associated with increased grey matter loss.
 Animal studies found that monkeys exposed to both first- and second-generation antipsychotics experience significant reduction in brain volume, resulting in an 8-11% reduction in brain volume with preserved neuron count and decreased glial cell count over a 17–27 month period.

 The National Association of State Mental Health Program Directors said that antipsychotics are not interchangeable, and it recommends including trying at least one weight-neutral treatment for those patients with potential metabolic issues.

 Subtle, long-lasting forms of akathisia are often overlooked or confused with post-psychotic depression, in particular when they lack the extrapyramidal aspect that psychiatrists have been taught to expect when looking for signs of akathisia.

 Adverse effect on cognitive function and increased risk of death in people with dementia along with worsening of symptoms has been described in the literature.